nmgsmit/NNCV/README.md

 This document stores the branch-by-branch explanation of the SegFormer progression and the final DDRNet efficiency branch for project administration and report planning, together with paper sources for the main improvements.

+!
+Some models are still in development and do not contribute to the final Paper

 ## v0

 Branch: shared training scaffold, no separate dedicated branch.